Fredonia Hill Baptist Academy

 Our aim is to develop students who:

-- expect to do a creditable performance here each day
+*expect to do a credible performance here each day

 Our methods are generally teacher-centered with whole-group instruction because, for all appropriate subjects, this method simply accomplishes more in less time toward scholastic achievement.
 We do individualize and give opportunity for individual acceleration.
 We maintain order and routine for a better learning atmosphere.